aconley/pofd_coverage/README.md

 	make docs

 but that isn't really all that helpful.
+All of the command line routines (e.g., pofd_coverage_runSim) come with some documentation invoked by providing the --help option:

+        pofd_coverage_runSim --help

 ### References
 * The original P(D) paper is [Scheuer (1957)](http://dx.doi.org/10.1017/S0305004100032825),